AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 UserConnect-050215
 ==================

--  Support policy based routing on the VPN server to allow enterprise to re-direct traffic to its own backbone.
+-  Support policy-based routing on the VPN server to allow enterprise to re-direct traffic to its own backbone.

 UserConnect-042315